Published:

 Need Financing in WA, OR, CO, ID, or CA?

 Are you ready to apply for a mortgage to buy a home in the Pacific Northwest?
 Want to see what type of mortgage rate you may qualify for?
 If so, we can help.
 Sammamish Mortgage is a mortgage company that has been providing mortgage programs to borrowers throughout Washington, Oregon, Idaho, Colorado, and California since 1992.
-Use our Free Rate Quote Tool (no credit impact) or our online loan calculator to determine your rate and estimated monthly payments.
-Contact us today with any questions you have about mortgages.
-Or, visit our website to get an instant rate quote.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Or, contact us if you’re ready to get pre-approved for a mortgage.